barter-rs/barter-data-rs/README.md

 happy to help to [Chat] and try answer your question via Discord.

 ## Contributing
-:tada: Thanks for your help in improving the barter ecosystem!
+Thanks for your help in improving the Barter ecosystem!
 Please do get in touch on the discord to discuss development, new features, and the future roadmap.

 ## Related Projects